 HISTORY & BUILDING BLOCKS

-After years of leading outdoor travel programs for young adults for a variety of companies, we saw the natural connection between travel in the outdoors, personal reflection, and the creative story arts as vital resources for mental health and social awareness -- all of it requiring us to step out of our comfort zone, ask life's big questions, learn to listen to the stories around us, and then to reflect on the lessons we gather to inform our own life path.
-We also recognized that too many young adults from low-income backgrounds simply did not have positive experiences in the outdoors, nor did they have many role models or easy access to make it part of their lives.
+After years of leading outdoor travel programs for young adults, we saw the connection between travel in the outdoors, personal reflection, and the creative story arts as vital resources for mental health and social awareness -- all of it requiring us to step out of our comfort zone, ask life's big questions, learn to listen to the stories around us, and then to use thise lessons to help achieve Positive Life Outcomes.
+We also recognized that too many young adults from lower-income communities did not have positive experiences in the outdoors, nor did they have cultural narratives to help make it part of their lives.
 We felt strongly that this needed to change.
-With all of that as our foundation, we launched Open Roads and have since run more than 20 extended summer travel programs and providing in excess of 200 full scholarships to young adults from low-income backgrounds.
+With all of that as our foundation, in 2001 we launched Open Roads.

-One of the outcomes that we are most proud of is that while we serve kids from all backgrounds, we have been very fortunate to provide full scholarships to more than 250 students (and growing) who otherwise would not be able to experience a summer travel program in the outdoors.
-Of those students, more than 98% have graduated high school and gone on to college (compared to a rate of between 50-70% among their socio-economic peers during that same period).
-Far more important, they are now leading full, healthy, and happy lives.
+One of the outcomes that we are most proud of is that while we serve kids from all backgrounds, we have been very fortunate to provide full scholarships to more than 350 students (and growing) who otherwise would not be able to experience a summer travel program in the outdoors.
+Of those students, more than 98% have graduated high school and gone on to college (compared to a rate of below 70% among their socio-economic peers during that same period).
+Far more important, they are all now leading full, healthy, and happy lives.

-At the heart of our success has been an unwavering commitment to providing a brand of learning that is focused on helping young adults use the lessons of nature, the self-discovery offered through learning to listen to the stories of others, and the creative agency that comes from exploring the documentary arts, to instill an unshakable belief in their ability to achieve positive Life Outcomes -- often called "self-efficacy."
+At the heart of our success has been an unwavering commitment to providing a brand of learning that is focused on helping young adults use the lessons of nature, the self-discovery offered through learning to listen to the stories of others, and the personal agency that comes from exploring the creative arts, to instill an unshakable belief in their ability to achieve Positive Life Outcomes -- often called "self-efficacy."